 Whenever we’re in Georgia, I always hope to soak up some of Savannah, Georgia’s unique beauty.
 I’m always drawn to the gorgeous architecture amidst the variety of ornate antebellum homes, and the concentration of the massive live oaks graced with soft Spanish moss hanging down like tinsel.
 Throw in Tybee Beach, the cobblestone streets of this coastal town, and the intriguing statuary and charms of the mysterious Bonaventure Cemetery, and I’m one happy girl.

 It was the third time in our lives that we’d pulled into the parking lot of the Garden City church of Christ on a dark Wednesday night.
-The first time was with my husband Mark after he had preached a gospel meeting in Atlanta, and the last time was in 2017 when I passed through traveling across the country with my friend, Stephanie and though we were strangers to this congregation, were housed by a hospitable couple we’d never met.
+The first time was with my husband Mark after he had preached at a gospel meeting in Atlanta, and the last time was in 2017 when I passed through traveling across the country with my friend, Stephanie, and though we were strangers to this congregation, were housed by a hospitable couple we’d never met.

 After she died, the music video I made for her memorial included little short snippets of my recordings of her speaking her wisdom about preparing to meet God, and what life was all about, and other touching words even on the topic of death itself.
-I wove these audio clips to photographs while songs such as Sunny Side of the Street, Wind Beneath My Wings and Because You Loved Me paid homage to this remarkable woman.
+I artfully wove these spoken audio clips between photographs while songs such as Sunny Side of the Street, Wind Beneath My Wings and Because You Loved Me paid homage to this remarkable woman.

 Kortney at the Savannah church of Christ was happy to help the readers of 100 Churches to better appreciate the use of music around the time of one’s parting from this life, and sent the following words to help us all serve one another better during this holy and precious time: